utkuKutkut/Reversi-Othello-Game-with-Minimax-game-algorithm/README.md

 2-Human Player vs. Computer Player\
 3-Computer Player vs. Computer Player\
 <br>
 For Computer player, I used Minimax Game Algorithm as an AI.
-I used 2 different heuristic algorithm in order to provide different results for computer vs. computer mode.
+For some cases, AI cannot choose suitable move.
+Probably because of small code bugs, need to be fixed.